m00nice/FootballGameMartinA/README.md

 #bug or features missing

-# the player object won't reset it's position :(
+# the player object won't reset its position :(